 - Surface preparation and preservation

-- Welding, cutting, heating
+- Welding, cutting, and heating

 - Scaffolds, ladders, and other working surfaces